geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " To stop the invaders in their headlong course,
 " While, with a chosen band, we here remain,
-" Pyros to check, or Oros to sustain ?
+" Pyros to check, or Oros to sustain?
 " Or shall we let them join the powers of fire,
-" And wait their onset with our force entire ?
+" And wait their onset with our force entire?
 " Weigh well these projects; then let each suggest
 * l The genuine dictates of his faithful breast."